 You have the right to select your own Provider of care.
 Services provided by an institutional Provider are subject to the rules and regulations of Your Health Plan.
 These include rules about admission, discharge, and availability of services.
 Neither the Plan Administrator, the State, nor The Local Choice Group guarantees admission or the availability of any specific type of room or kind of service.
 Neither the Plan Administrator, the State, nor The Local Choice Group will be responsible for acts or omissions of any Facility.
 Neither the Plan Administrator, the State, nor The Local Choice Group will be liable for the negligence, misconduct, malpractice, refusal or inability to render services, or any other failing of a Facility.
-Neither the Plan Administrator, the State, nor The Local Choice Group will be liable for the negligence, misconduct, malpractice, refusal or inability to render services, or any other failing of a Facility.
-Neither the Plan Administrator, the State, nor The Local Choice Group will be liable for the plan Administrator, the State, nor The Local Choice Group will be liable for the negligence, misconduct, malpractice, refusal or inability to render services, or any other failing of a Facility.
 Neither the Plan Administrator, the State, nor The Local Choice Group will be liable for breach of contract because of anything done, or not done, by a Facility.